cypress-io/cypress-react-unit-test/docs/recipes.md

 Cypress Test Runner understands plain JSX by default, so for simple React applications it ... might just test components right out of the box!

+But usually you want to point Cypress at your application's current Webpack configuration, so the specs can import your components correctly.
+The next recipes discuss common ways for doing this.

 ## React Scripts

 If you are using Create-React-App v3 or `react-scripts`, and want to reuse the built in webpack before ejecting, this module ships with Cypress preprocessor in [plugins](plugins) folder.
 From the `cypress.json` point at the shipped plugin in the `node_modules`.